Transmission with WebUI and OpenVPN

 OPENVPN_CONFIG is an optional variable.
 If no config is given, a default config will be selected for the provider you have chosen.

 Find available OpenVPN configurations by looking in the openvpn folder of the GitHub repository.
+The value that you should use here is the filename of your chosen openvpn configuration without the .ovpn file extension.
+For example:

 As you can see, the container also expects a data volume to be mounted.